Phases of Translation

 Source files can be translated at different times — in fact, it is common to translate only out-of-date files.
-The translated translation units can be processed into separate object files or object-code libraries.
-These separate, translated translation units are then linked to form an executable program or a dynamic-link library (DLL).
-For more information about files that can be used as input to the linker, see LINK Input Files.
+The translated translation units can be kept either in separate object files or in object-code libraries.
+These separate translation units are then linked to form an executable program or a dynamic-link library (DLL).

 Translation units can communicate using:

 - Calls to functions that have external linkage.